texas-justice-initiative/website-nextjs/README.md

 # TJI Next JS Website

-This is a basic starter.
 To get started clone this repo and cd to the directory, then run:

-`yarn`
+`npm install`

 To start the dev server run:

-`yarn dev`
+`npm run dev`

-Alternatively, you can use npm with `npm install` and `npm run dev` but that's two extra words you have to type and who needs that?

 The url for the dev server will be: http://localhost:3333/

-## Javascript Style Guide

-To maintain consistency in code formatting and to avoid a ton of problems with Github tracking changes that are just differences in tab width, etc., this repo is set up according to [Wes Bos's No-Sweat™ Eslint and Prettier Setup](https://github.com/wesbos/eslint-config-wesbos)

-The [Local/Per Project Install](https://github.com/wesbos/eslint-config-wesbos) is taken care of when you run `yarn` or `npm install`.
-Please follow the [With VS Code](https://github.com/wesbos/eslint-config-wesbos) instructions (if you're using VS Code) to have the formatting applied on save.

 ## Using Next JS